oanaucs/tutorial_RPCMCI_CCAI24/README.md

-# Tutorial for the Climate Change AI Workshop at ICLR24 on Using Regime Causal Discovery for Understanding Anomalous Events, with Application to the Soil Moisture Problem
+# Tutorial for the Climate Change AI Workshop at ICLR24 on "Understanding drivers of climate extremes using regime-specific causal graphs" with application to the soil moisture problem

 ## Required python packages